stacks-network/sbtc-docs/src/tutorial.md

 ## Build a Basic DeFi Application using Next, Stacks.js, Clarity, and the sBTC Developer Release

-If you are looking to start building full-stack applications with the sBTC Developer Release, this is the place to start.
+If you are looking to start building full-stack applications with the sBTC Developer Release (sBTC DR), this is the place to start.
 We'll walk through the entire process of building a full-stack application utilizing sBTC from start to finish.

 If you prefer a quicker introduction, check out the [Quickstart](./quickstart.md), which will get you up to speed on the essentials of building with sBTC.